 Ladies and Gentlemen, right here, right now, here goes a special edition of the Summertime blog, just for you in English...
 I promised to I write a post in English, because a lot of people from the summer school had a look at the pictures - which I'm very happy about, by the way :) So, our last story was about Monday and the museums, and just to make sure, that nothing drops out, I have to mention, that we had a lot of lectures and project work to do on Tuesday.
 I still don't want to bore my dearest readers with the details of the lecture on finance, or our current hard points in the business plan, I assume you are much more interested what happened between the lectures.
 So, in your interest, let's skip the nine-hour hard work on Tuesday, and let us have some stories about Wednesday.

-d the University of Reading and ECMWF which is also located in this nice city and stands for European Centre for Medium-Range Weather Forecasts.
+We had a little trip in the middle of the week: we visited the University of Reading and ECMWF which is also located in this nice city and stands for European Centre for Medium-Range Weather Forecasts.
 At the university we had several lectures on climate change and climate change modelling, including really freaky partial differential equations.
 This was only the beginning, but we didn't know this at that time.
 Maybe it was for better. :) After reminding everyone why they used to be scared of statistics exams, we went to ECMWF, which had an entrance that could also belong to a medium sized United Nations Headquarters, but the taxi clearly indicated that we were still closer to the Thames than to the East river.

-ake sure you don't forget you're still in a meteorology facility - and sometimes people stand in front of it, looking quite worried.
+Inside the building there are very impressive maps - just to make sure you don't forget you're still in a meteorology facility - and sometimes people stand in front of it, looking quite worried.
 They might just not know which way to take to the cafeteria, and neither did I :)

 After a really nice lunch of lots of fruits and pork - second time for the month, really missing my mums’ cooking - we sat outside for a while, just enjoying the shiny sunlight.
 Perhaps the lady who had the class about the infrared waves at École Polytechnique wouldn't appreciate this expression in a presentation, but I insist, the weather was shiny that time :)